World Bank board elects U.S. Treasury's Malpass as next president

-Malpass, a former Bear Stearns and Co chief economist who advised U.S. President Donald Trump's 2016 election campaign, was the sole candidate for the job.
-Previous World Bank President Jim Yong Kim faced two challengers, from Nigeria and Colombia, in 2012 when he was first selected.
+Malpass, a former Bear Stearns and Co chief economist who advised Trump's 2016 election campaign, was the sole candidate.
+Previous World Bank President Jim Yong Kim, who left in January to join a private infrastructure fund, faced two challengers, from Nigeria and Colombia, in 2012 when he was first selected.

 This time around, bank board members had said there was little appetite for a challenge to a U.S. candidate from developed economies such as Europe and Japan, and from larger emerging markets such as China and Brazil.